 - If they provide an acceptable reason for their absence, remind them of the correct absence reporting procedure.

 - If they provide an unacceptable reason for taking the day off then explain that their absence is unauthorised and they must report to work.
 Depending on the circumstances you may be able to take disciplinary action for the unauthorised absence.
-Ensure, that you keep notes of when you have tried to get in contact with them and of any conversations with them.
+Ensure that you keep notes of when you have tried to get in contact, and of any conversations you have had with them.

 2. Workplace Internet Shopping Policies